 Meet OLWay: a blockchain-based solution for supply chain, logistics, and IoT

 OLWay is a platform where you can connect with your clients on a decentralized network, store supply-related info in an immutable database, and integrate with IoT sensors for tracking shipping data (temperature, humidity, barometer, luminosity) all the way to the destination.Request a demo

 Internet-of-Crops Platform: an IoT-based solution for tracing cereal supplies

 Aetsoft implemented blockchain technology in Centaur AG’s Internet-of-Crops Platform, an agriculture logistics solution for tracking the provenance of crop supplies.
 Every asset in a supply chain is connected to IoT trackers and has a unique ID recorded on an immutable, hack-proof distributed ledger.Learn more

 Blockchain solutions for supply chain from Aetsoft

-Thanks to the distributed ledger technology, all parties in the supply chain have access to the same data.
+Thanks to the blockchain technology, all parties in the supply chain have access to the same data.
 A majority consensus manages any data alterations.

 Blockchain keeps each record linked to connected sensors with unique and unchangeable identifiers, which allows tracing the entire history of each asset from the moment of production.